andreped/super-ml-pets/README.md

 Note that Python 3.11 is not supported as dependencies such as `scipy` fail to install.
 This will probably change in the future, but for now only python versions 3.7-3.10 are supported.

+On both Ubuntu and macOS, it might require sudo permissions to run deployment.
+This has to do with keyboard events not being able to be recognized without sudo rights.
+On windows, administrative rights is **not needed**.
+For more information, see [here](https://pynput.readthedocs.io/en/latest/limitations.html).

 </details>